Bethpage Air Show set to dazzle spectators

 And the Snowbirds’ 1960s jets have none of the automated guidance, controls or other advanced systems that are such important factors in modern fighter jets.

-“They have to have complete trust in each other,” she said, that their teammates will remain in their place in formations.
+“They have to have complete trust in each other,” Tremblay said, that their teammates will remain in their place in formations.

 That means developing the discipline to stay completely focused on the plane alongside them.
 “He can’t be looking up to the sky to say ‘He’s not in position, I’d better move.’ ”